digiltd/oh-rtd-test/Modbus-Tcp-Binding.md

 ## Item Binding Configuration

-ModbusBindingProvider provides binding for Openhab Items There are two ways to bind an item to modbus coils/registers
+ModbusBindingProvider provides binding for Openhab Items There are three ways to bind an item to modbus coils/registers

 1) single coil/register per item